nebari-dev/nebari-docs/docs/docs/explanations/advanced-provider-configuration.md

 created in Nebari's EKS cluster.
 The KMS key must be a `Symmetric` key set to `encrypt and decrypt` data.

-Warning: Enabling EKS cluster secrets encryption, by setting `amazon_web_services.eks_kms_arn`, is an irreversible action, and if the KMS key used for envelope encrption of secrets is ever deleted, then there is no way to recover the EKS cluster.
+Warning: Enabling EKS cluster secrets encryption, by setting `amazon_web_services.eks_kms_arn`, is an irreversible action, and if the KMS key used for envelope encryption of secrets is ever deleted, then there is no way to recover the EKS cluster.
 Consult [Encrypt K8s secrets with AWS KMS on existing clusters](https://docs.aws.amazon.com/eks/latest/userguide/enable-kms.html) for more information.